crow-translate/crow-translate/README.md

 Only Linux supports icon theming.
 For Windows [We10X](https://github.com/yeyushengfan258/We10X-icon-theme) icon theme is bundled.

-[FlagKit](https://github.com/madebybowtie/FlagKit "Beautiful flag icons for usage in apps and on the web") icons are used for flags.
+[circle-flags](https://github.com/HatScripts/circle-flags "A collection of 300+ minimal circular SVG country flags") icons are used for flags.

 ## Installation